 Do you love to sew?
 Do you love handmade objects?
 Do you want to save textile items from the landfill and give it new life?
-Take your basic sewing skills to the next level with Textiles 11.
-This textiles course is for the INTERMEDIATE sewer and is open to the student who has previously taken a textiles course.
+This textiles course is for the INTERMEDIATE sewer and is open to the student who has previously taken a textiles course at Vic High.
 Students should be able to sew somewhat independently.
 Students should be familiar with commercial pattern use and have some basic sewing skills.
 Uncover an appreciation for 'slow fashion.'
 Learn about the properties of fabrics, pattern alterations and the repurposing of textile items.
 Explore the elements and principles of design as you complete several projects.
 Apply fabric knowledge and construction techniques to create garments that are uniquely yours.
 A wide range of materials will be available for use.
-Projects completed in this course are suitable to add to a portfolio when applying to a post-secondary design program.
+Projects completed in this course are suitable to add to a portfolio when applying to a post- secondary design program.